MCV-Software/socializer/README.md

 ## Running

 Just open the main.py file with the python interpreter.
 This file is located in the src directory.
-If you haven't configured your VK account, you'll have to press "new account" in the first dialogue, a new dialogue will  prompt for an user email and the password for your account.
-Even if the session manager, in theory, allows to configure more than one account, the application will initialize only the first detected account.
+If you haven't configured your VK account, you will see a dialogue, just press yes and a new dialogue will  prompt for an user email and the password for your account.
 Take into account that the provided information will be saved in a config file as plain text.
 This application will need your email and password for renegotiating the access token when it expires.

 ## Main interface